slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - You discover your true intelligence once you start acting instead of overthinking.
 - IQ is like speed of running.
 If you run in a wrong direction, it will not help you.
 -->

-> *"The difference between sounding smart and being smart is «I don’t know»." (...)
-"The real test of intelligence is if you get what you want from life."
--- Naval Ravikant [1974]*

 > *"Any intelligent fool can make things bigger, more complex, and more violent.
 It takes a touch of genius, and a lot of courage, to move in the opposite direction."
 -- Ernst F. Schumacher [1911]*